vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 Mr Gharpure Bārbaspatya-sūtra ( ed. by Dr F. W. Thomas, Lahore 1921) Brāhmanasars asva-D C. ms No. 9 of A 1883-84 Brhatsambitā of Varābamıbıra with the com of Utpala (ed. by

-M, M. Sudhakara Dvivedı ) Dandaviveka of Vardhamāna (G Q. S.) Dāyabhāga of Jimutavābana ( Jiv ) Dharmadvaitanirṇaya of Saṅkarabhatta (Ghar.)
+M, M. Sudhakara Dvivedı ) Dandaviveka of Vardhamāna (G Q. S.) Dāyabhāga of Jimutavābana ( Jiv ) Dharmadvaitanirṇaya of Śhaṅkarabhatta (Ghar.)
 Dharmasındhu of Kasınātha with Marathi translation (Nirn , 6th ed.

 of 1936 ) Dīpakalıkā, com, of Śūlapanı on Yājāavalkyasmrtı ( Ghar ) Gangābhakti-tarangini of Ganapati, published at Darbhangā (oblong